-‘The Walking Dead’ Season 9 Episode 15 Preview: Trouble Is Set To Coincide With The Kingdom’s Fair
+‘The Walking Dead’ Season 9, Episode 15 Preview: Trouble Is Set To Coincide With The Kingdom’s Fair

 You can view the clip for Episode 15 of The Walking Dead Season 9 below.

-As yet, no images for Episode 15 of The Walking Dead Season 9 have been released via AMC.
+As yet, no images for Episode 15 of The Walking Dead Season 9 have been released by AMC.
 Previously, Skybound has released a multitude of images each week pertaining to each upcoming episode of The Walking Dead, so some fans are concerned at the lack of images this week.
-However, it is still early in the week and AMC may still release some promotional still for the penultimate episode of The Walking Dead Season 9.
+However, it is still early in the week and AMC may still release some promotional stills for the penultimate episode of The Walking Dead Season 9.